MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

 Use Password Hash Sync and Azure AD connect, which forces the **force password change at logon** attribute to sync.

-For more specific information, see [Implement password hash synchronization with Azure AD Connect sync](/azure/active-directory/hybrid/how-to-connect-password-hash-synchronization#synchronizing-temporary-passwords-and-force-password-change-on-next-logon).
+For more specific information, go to [Implement password hash synchronization with Azure AD Connect sync](/azure/active-directory/hybrid/how-to-connect-password-hash-synchronization#synchronizing-temporary-passwords-and-force-password-change-on-next-logon).

 ## Follow the cloud native endpoints guidance